 1 tablespoon extra-virgin olive oil, or rice bran oil

 Preheat the oven to 220 C / 425 F/ Gas 7

 Carefully wash the pumpkin or squash and dry thoroughly.

 Using a long, sharp knife carefully cut the pumpkin or squash into wedges or slices depending on the shape.
 Be careful when cutting as the pumpkin can easily slip, to make it easier put it onto a damp tea towel to help prevent it from slipping.

-You can also cook the pumpkin without the paprika and chilli if you wish.
-The mace, salt and pepper is a must though.
+You can also cook the pumpkin without the paprika and chili if you wish.
+The mace, salt and pepper is a must, though.